aawyatt/DS4010_E/data_folder/raw/README.md

 # Raw Data
-This folder contains the raw data files used in the project in the format of csv.
+This folder contains the raw data files used in the project in the format of xlsx and csv.
 Each of the data sets used for the project have been placed in their own sub-folders as described below.

 ## Folders

-Fertilizer_Data: This folder contains the csv file for the rates of the three different types of fertilizer (nitrogen, phosphurus, and potassium).
+Regents: This folder contains the `Regent_University_Fall_Enrollment_By_Student_Classification_And_Resident_Status.csv` file with enrollment numbers for Iowa universities for undergraduate, graduate, and professional students.

-Weather_Data: This folder contains the csv file for the data surronding the condition during the growing season (April 1st through October 31st) of the study area.

-Yield_Data: This folder contains the csv file containing the yield data of the corn and prairie vegitation within the study area under the variaous fertilizer treatments.
+Dining: This folder contains `Meal Plan Data for Student Project.xlsx` with randomized student ID numbers, the student's purchased meal plan, and room location description.

 Each folder also contains a metadata file describing the different variables of the associated dataset.